Female Urinary Incontinence Treatment in Milwaukee, WI

 - an overwhelming urge to urinate that often causes them to urinate before getting to a bathroom.

-The board-certified urologists at Metropolitan Urology Group specialize in treating urinary incontinence at our office in Wauwatosa, WI.
-Learn more and call to schedule your consultation today.
+The board-certified urologists at Metropolitan Urology Group specialize in treating urinary incontinence at our urology clinic in Wauwatosa and Franklin, WI.
+Schedule a consultation to discuss the type of incontinence you may be experiencing and the treatment options available.
+To schedule your consultation, please call (414) 476-0430

 Behavior modification is used to train your bladder and sphincter muscles by decreasing fluid intake and by prompting or scheduling voiding.

 Pelvic muscle exercises

 Called Kegel exercises, these exercises commonly are intended to strengthen weak muscles surrounding the bladder.

 Basically these are pads undergarments designed to absorb leaked urine.

 These tubes are inserted into the urethra to collect urine into an external drainage bag.
 These are generally left in place 24 hours a day.

 Called a Pessary, this device is designed to apply pressure to help re-position the urethra permitting it to close tightly.
 It features a stiff ring that is inserted into the vagina to exert pressure press against the wall of the vagina and urethra.

 Bulking agents such as collagen are injected directly into the urethral lining to firm and bulk up the urethral lining so that the urethra can close more tightly.